evmcnb/quartz/content/Full/Osteoarthritis.md

 - Bouchard's nodes (PIP joint)
 - Crepitus over joint
 - Inflammation around the joint
+- Carpometacarpal involvement

 ## Symptoms

 - Increasing pain over months/years
-- Siffness and reduced range of movement
+- Siffness and reduced range of movement (especially base of thumb)
 - Referred pain to the joint below
 - Reduced power due to muscle wastage from reduced use